jesuserro/CatholicBible/README.md

 - Contrasting Modern or Diluted Catholic Translations
   - Delve into Verses Often Omitted in Modern Catholic Translations
 - Inspired by the [Jerusalem Bible](https://en.wikipedia.org/wiki/Jerusalem_Bible)
-  - Known for its scholarly approach and dedication to capturing the literary and cultural nuances of the original texts.
+  - Known for its scholarly approach and dedication to capturing the literary and cultural nuances of the original Hebrew and Greek texts of the Scriptures
-  - It seeks to provide a comprehensive understanding of the Scriptures.
+  - The Jerusalem Bible seeks to provide an authentic understanding of the Bible's original languages

 ### Markdown